Jacksonville's Civil Rights Movement: Ax Handle Saturday

 In partnership with Jacksonville University's Communications Department, the stories of Jacksonville's history will be told.
 Learn about the rich history of Jacksonville's Civil Rights Movements.

-Written by: Sue Bryan, Jacksonville University Student
+Written by: Sue Bryan, Jacksonville University alum

 An important moment in Jacksonville's history is the Civil Rights Movement during the 1950s and '60s.
 The city has stories to tell of inspirational leaders and significant locations.
 For example, just south of Jacksonville is Butler Beach.
 Frank B. Butler, an African-American businessman, opened the beach in response to beach segregation laws.
 The beach launched other African-American owned businesses and a tourist industry.